-Unit 2: Writing and Research in Greek.
-This unit consists of three sections:

-Section A: Translation

-Section B: Creative / Discursive Essay Section C: Research-based Essay
+In Year 7 you will study: Unit 2: Writing and Research in Greek.
+This unit consists of three sections: Section A: Translation Section B: Creative / Discursive Essay Section C: Research-based Essay

 Students are required to demonstrate skills in advanced level Greek reading and in the transfer of meaning from English into Greek.

 To promote research and a greater knowledge and understanding of Greek culture and/or society, students must produce two Greek language essays in response to questions related to chosen topic(s) and/or text(s).
-Topics or texts for Section C:

-- 1. History of Cyprus: from Crown colony to independence 1925 -1960 - 2. Κ. Καβάφη, ποιήματα exams on Unit 2.
+Topics or texts for Section C: 1.History of Cyprus: from Crown colony to independence 1925 -1960 2.
+K. Kavafis Poems